A SHORT HISTORY OF POLAND

 Then in December 1948 the Socialist Party was purged of its right wing members and the rest were forced to merge with the Communists to form the Polish United Workers Party.
 A new constitution was introduced in 1952 and Poland became an entirely Communist country.

-The Communists nationalised industry but they failed to collectivise Polish agriculture.
+The Communists nationalized industry but they failed to collectivize Polish agriculture.
 They also failed to break the power of the Catholic Church.

 In June 1956 dissatisfaction with the Communists regime in Poland led to riots in the city of Poznan.
 The government crushed the riots by force.
-However the government realised some reform was necessary.
+However the government realized some reform was necessary.

 Meanwhile in 1951 Wladyslaw Gomulka the First Secretary of the Party was deposed and imprisoned.
 In October 1956 he was released and the Polish Communists made him their leader - without consulting Moscow.
 The Russians were enraged that the Poles had dared to take independent action and they came close to invading Poland.